moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles.md

 ## Client-side registration

-After you have registered the particle in the `ModInitializer` entrypoint, you will also need to register the particle in the `ModInitializerClient` entrypoint.
+After you have registered the particle in the `ModInitializer` entrypoint, you will also need to register the particle in the `ClientModInitializer` entrypoint.

 ```java
 public class ExampleModClient implements ClientModInitializer {